We believe it is really important that children have a healthy, nutritious and tasty meal at lunchtime.

-Our children enjoy healthy school dinners prepared on the premises by Autograph Food, who work to current health and safety, and food hygiene regulations.
-Click on Autograph Food to find out more.
+Our children enjoy healthy school dinners prepared on the premises by Chartwell Catering, who work to current health and safety, and food hygiene regulations.
+Click on Chartwell Catering for more information.

-If you think your child is entitled to free school meals, then click on the Central Bedfordshire logo for the latest guidelines.
+If you think your child is entitled to free school meals, please visit Central Bedfordshire Council for the latest guidelines.
 Did you know you could be around £400 better off a year with Free School Meals?
 Plus you are also helping your school get extra funding.

 We are a healthy school:

 Our children stay healthy at school because they are encouraged to:-

 Besides PE lessons our younger classes have lots of opportunities for physical play, using bikes and other equipment outside.